 The Job Evaluation process has started in all regions in the KwaZulu-Natal Province.
 Job Evaluation seeks to address all staffing, grading and remuneration matters in municipalities.
 The Harry Gwala District Municipality falls under Region 2 (City of Umsunduzi), which has a Job Evaluation Committee that is functional.
 The Chairperson of the Job Evaluation Committee currently works for Umngeni Municipality.
-Job Evaluations are underway in Region 2.
-The job descriptions have been evaluated and are awaiting auditing.
+Job Evaluation for Harry Gwala District Municipality has been finalized and the Final Outcome Report was presented to the Municipality in November 2019.
+The Municipality is currently in the process of consultation in order to implement the Final Outcome Report.